Rail transport in Indonesia: Argo Network

+The Argo Network debuted in 1995 as part of the Golden Jubilee of Indonesian Independence and the Golden Jubilee of then Permuka as the country's fast class of executive-only or luxury-executive mixed long distance or medium distance express trains, with all consists today composed of luxury and executive train cars produced by INKA Limited, all airconditioned.
+As the more advanced long distance diesel powered trains operated by KAI, the Argo Network constitutes the country's best distance express services and are operated using the best from KAI's diesel locomotive pool.

+Today KAI operates 9 Argo diesel powered passenger expresses across Java, which also serve as the fastest diesel powered trains in the nation.

 Women only carriages

 As a response to many reports of sexual harassment in public places, including commuter trains and bus, KAI launched women-only carriages in some KRL Jabodetabek commuter trains in Jakarta metropolitan area in August 2010.

-On May 13, 2013 KAI changed women-only trains to regular trains which at the front and back of the train has a coach for women only.
+On 13 May 2013, KAI changed women-only trains to regular trains which at the front and back of the train has a coach for women only.
 This rule apply in KRL Jabodetabek.

 Priority seat

 KAI designates priority seats to elderly passengers, pregnant women, disabled passengers and mother with infant to ride public transport with an equal degree of access and comfort as other people.
 Priority seat not only in the first and end of the train like in women only carriages, but eight seats in each carriage are designated as priority seats.
-This apply in KRL Commuterline.
+This applies in KRL Commuterline.

 Priority Class (Sleeper Train)

-KAI relaunched the Sleeper Train service on June 11, 2018.
+KAI relaunched the Sleeper Train service on 11 June 2018.
 This sleeper train is equipped with excellent facilities even in the same class as a first class aircraft cabin.
 The first route for sleeper train is from Gambir Jakarta to Surabaya.
-The Luxury Sleeper Train is managed by another KAI subsidiary, KAI Wisata.
+The Luxury Sleeper Train is managed by another KAI subsidiary, KAI Wisata, and its cars were manufactured by INKA.

+In 2024, a further improvement of the 2018 design came with the introduction of the INKA-made Compartment Suite sleeper car, with individual rooms replacing the open sleeper type.